 The culet is a small facet at the bottom of a diamond placed parallel to the table.
 It prevents chipping and abrasion to the point.

 The culet is described according to its size using the following grades: None, Very Small, Small, Medium, Slightly Large, Large, Very Large and Extremely Large.
 When there is no culet, it may be indicated as a pointed culet.

 Make sure that the diamond you are going to buy has None to Small culet size.
-Bigger culets will be visible through the stone’s top and look like a dark hole.
+Bigger culets will be visible through the stone’s top and look like dark holes.

-Girdle thickness should fall within Thin to Slightly Thick grade range.
-Very Thin girdles are at higher risk of chipping, while too thick girdles negatively affect diamond’s proportions.
+Girdle thickness should fall within the Very Thin to Slightly Thick grade range.
+However, Very Thin girdles are at higher risk of chipping, while too thick girdles negatively affect a diamond’s proportions.